 These strategies are used to distract yourself from distressing thoughts, feelings, or situations that feel overwhelming.
 The acronym “ACCEPTS” can help with recall in the moment.

 - Activities: Do something.
-Read, play a sport, clean.
+Read, play a sport, or clean.

 - Contributing: Do something kind for someone else.
 Put the dishes away, write a thank-you note, volunteer your time.